 The firewall configuration on the EMnify side is not automatically done yet.
-Please make a screenshot of the VPN configuration available in the CloudConnect part once the VPN is up, send the file to firstname.lastname@example.org and request them to finalize the IPsec configuration.
+Please make a screenshot of the VPN configuration available in the CloudConnect part once the configuration is available, send the file to firstname.lastname@example.org and request them to finalize the IPsec configuration.
 In the email to support, please precise your organization ID.
 This can take up to 4 weeks.

 1.3.
 IP range configuration

 All IP ranges assigned to the customer's account need to be configured on the EMnify side.
 By default, each account has a /24 range.
 Inform EMnify via ticket when a new range is manually added to your account.
 Send an email to email@example.com stating which new range should be configured for your IPsec.

 Two tunnels have been created.
 This is thought for redundancy.
 We advise you to configure both on your side as well but this is optional.

 To handle the configuration, you can use the help available on the amazon knowledge base: https://docs.aws.amazon.com/vpc/latest/adminguide/Welcome.html.
 Simply select the gateway device you are using and apply the configuration.